 The large enterprise market seeks instantiation of on-demand capacity and agility, which is what the cloud providers are delivering.
 However, this is bracketed by economics where the cost to a large data center is approximately $200M of capital outlay and favorable cloud economics break down at approximately 15K virtual machines.
 Further, with the right architects and engineering leadership, large enterprise IT departments can build IT at lower costs than cloud providers since they don’t have to be concerned with profit margins.
 The issue is that not many enterprises have the technical leadership.

 The question of whether to build versus buy cloud infrastructure will be a main theme at ONUG Fall in NYC on Oct 17th and 18th hosted by GE.
-Ernest Lefner of Bank of America will connect the dots as he moderates a discussion with Tsvi Gal (Morgan Stanley), Chris Drumgoole (GE), and Swamy Kocherlakota (S&P Global) to see what kind of picture emerges.
+Ernest Lefner, Co-Founder and Co-Chairman at ONUG, will connect the dots as he moderates a discussion with Tsvi Gal (Morgan Stanley), Chris Drumgoole (GE), and Swamy Kocherlakota (S&P Global) to see what kind of picture emerges.

 Nick Lippis is an authority on corporate computer networking.
 He has designed some for the largest computer networks in the world.
 He has advised many Global 2000 firms on network strategy, architecture, equipment, services and implementation including Hughes Aerospace, Barclays Bank, Kaiser Permanente, Eastman Kodak Company, Federal Deposit Insurance Corporation (FDIC), Liberty Mutual, Schering-Plough, Sprint, WorldCom, Cisco Systems, Nortel Networks and a wide range of other equipment suppliers and service providers.